 - March 73B (Frank Del Vecchio): New to Frank Del Vecchio (Trumbull, CT) and raced in SCCA Formula B and in rounds of the Players (Canadian) Formula B series in 1973, 1974, 1975 and 1976.
 When the series move to accept the BDA engine, Frank continued with a fuel-injected Ford twin cam engine.
 He recalls that he sold the car to Jack Deaso and to Peter Neumar.
 Neumahr (White Plains, NY) ran it in SCCA Nationals and at the Runoffs in 1977.
 Subsequent history unknown.

-- March 73B (Richard Paul): Richard Paul (North Hollywood, CA) had what was reported to be a new March 732 for Formula B in 1973.
-That is likely to mean a March 73B, as that was how the 73B was marketed to Formula B drivers.
-He first raced it at the Phoenix SCCA National in February 1973 and ran as #48, sponsored by Fire Suppression Inc. Pual crashed heavily at Trois-Rivières in September.
+- March 73B (Richard Paul): New to Richard Paul (North Hollywood, CA), and first raced it at the Phoenix SCCA National in February 1973 where it was entered as #48, sponsored by Fire Suppression Inc. Pual crashed heavily at Trois-Rivières in September.
 Paul retained the car for 1974, when it was usually described as a 74B, but wrapped it around a lamppost in practice for the St Johns Formula Atlantic race in July 1974.
 The car was rebuilt but may have used an older 722 monocoque.
 Paul entered it as a 742 in races in early 1975.
 Subsequent history unknown.

 - March 71BM (Peter W Nye): Raced by Geoff Freeman (Ohio) in SCCA events in Central Division in 1971 but this 71BM did not appear in Pro events until bought by Peter Nye for the 1972 season.
 Nye crashed the car early in the season but rebuilt it on a new tub supplied by March and raced through 1972 and 1973 in Pro events and in SCCA.
 In 1974, Nye loaned the car to Galen Lyons and he raced it in one or two SCCA Nationals before it was sold to the Northwest US where its new owners planned to rebuild it as a sports car.